U.S. top court turns away Arab Bank appeal

 The lawsuits were brought by U.S. citizens and foreign nationals who were the victims or the family members of victims of attacks blamed on Hamas in Israel and the Palestinian territories between 1994 and 2005.

-The Obama administration had urged the court not to hear the Arab Bank case.
+The Obama administration had urged the court not to hear the case.

+In court filings, Arab Bank cited a U.S. district judge it says ruled on the same evidence in another case that there was no proof that anything but routine financial services were provided to charities alleged to be front organizations.
+That judge found that many of the same entities received grants from the U.S. government when they held accounts with Arab Bank, the filings said.